Although flexion synergy patterns after stroke can be frustrating to deal with, they are actually a sign of improvement.

 - Supination of the forearm

 In other words, whenever you try to move your affected arm, your shoulder will raise, your elbow will contract, and your wrist will turn until your palm faces up.
-This can also happen even if you don’t initiate movement.
+This can also happen even if you don’t initiate movement, like when you cough or sneeze.

 While these movements can be irritating, they are also a sign that you are making progress in your stroke recovery.